RyArnz/csc494-smart-media-server/README.md

 ## Security Notes

-This project avoids traditional router port forwarding by using Cloudflare Tunnel.
+This project uses Cloudflare Tunnel instead of traditional router port forwarding.

 This improves the remote access design because the server does not need to expose multiple public service ports directly to the internet.

-Important security practices used in the project documentation include:

-- Do not commit private configuration values
-- Do not commit passwords
-- Do not commit private tokens
+The repository avoids storing private credentials and separates project documentation from private deployment values.

+Sensitive values that should stay private include:

+- Passwords
-- Do not commit private keys
+- Private keys
-- Keep Cloudflare and Nginx Proxy Manager settings organized
+- Cloudflare tunnel credentials
-- Use domain routing instead of exposing raw service ports when possible
+- API tokens
+- Database passwords
+- Personal media files
+- Private configuration files

 ---